nitinsanap95-hash/Elevate-Lab-Project----50-Question-Ansers/README.md

 > “I use SAST early in the SDLC to catch insecure coding patterns before deployment, and DAST post-deployment to simulate real-world attack vectors like XSS, CSRF, and improper redirects.
 Combining both ensures we catch both code-level and runtime issues.”

----

-✅ Coming Up:
-**Q48.
-What Is a SIEM System and How Does It Help in Security Operations?**
-This is **very important** for SOC analysts and blue team roles.
-Ready to go?

-Excellent!
-Now let’s explore a concept that is **critical for Blue Teams, SOC Analysts, and Threat Hunters** — one of the most frequently asked interview topics in cybersecurity operations:

----

 ### ❓ **Q48.
 What Is a Security Information and Event Management (SIEM) System?**